 In the UK, the majority of ‘fibre’ broadband connections are what is known as Fibre-to-the-Cabinet, of FTTC.
-This means that fibre optic cabling is used to link central exchanges to the on-street cabinets that then distribute connections to individual properties.
-In FTTC set ups, these connections between cabinet and your home or business premises are still run over copper lines, limiting the connection speeds you can get.
+These connections are run over copper lines, limiting the connection speeds you can get.

 To get really fast connections, you need to run fibre optic cabling all the way from the exchange to the premises – what is known as Fibre-to-the-Premises, or FTTP.
 This is what makes 1gb broadband speeds and higher possible.

-There are, however, some benefits (for businesses at least) to this shortage of public gigabit internet connections.
 The service we provide is what is known as a leased line, running a dedicated fibre connection straight to your premises.
-This is a completely private connection, giving you exclusive access to the bandwidth and gigabit-plus connection speeds – no slowdowns when all of your neighbours also start running bandwidth-hungry applications, and fewer security risks.
+This is a completely private connection, giving you exclusive access to the bandwidth and gigabit-plus connection speeds as well as fewer security risks.

 With all of those resources available just for you, our fibre leased lines are capable of delivering 10gb internet connections and faster.
 These business-grade connections are also symmetrical by design, providing equal download and upload speeds, and can guarantee 99.95% uptime, with 24/7, 365 service monitoring should any faults occur.

 Finally, to maximise the benefits of gigabit internet for your business, you also need on-site equipment to match the fibre cabling.
-You need routers capable of handling gigabit broadband traffic, including gigabit WiFi routers, you need gigabit-ready switches and you need gigabit ethernet for running the wired portions of your local area network.
-Again, this is something that M247 is able to advise on and provide as part of our dedicated to-the-premise gigabit internet service.
+This is something that M247 is able to advise on and provide as part of our dedicated to-the-premise gigabit internet service.

 Why choose M247?